tbird20d/labcontrol/docs/objects-and-schema.rst

 by the variable name enclosed in parens, followed by 's', like
 this: %(variable_name)s.

-It is a common error to forget the trailing 's'.
-If you get a string formatting exception, when trying to execute a command, this is the most likely cause.

 For example, in the string:
  "stty -F %(serial_dev)s %(baud_rate)s raw -echo -echoe -echok"

+Note that it is a common error to forget the trailing 's'.
+If you get a string formatting exception, when trying to execute a command, this is the most likely cause.

 The 'serial_dev' variable is an arbitrary helper variable defined in the resource file.
 And the 'baud_rate' variable is a special